smokeyfro/website/content/work/recipes-plugin.md

 ---
-title: Recipe Plugin for WordPress
+title: Recipes Plugin
-slug: repice-plugin-wordpress
+slug: repices-plugin
 excerpt: Design for a WordPress plugin we were planning on releasing.
-On the backburner for now.
 type: UI/UX Design
 contact: Internal
 client_content: Internal